 - How to buy a car in Australia (and what not to do)

 Before Tom and I had even left the UK to travel to Australia, we knew we wanted to road trip.
 There’s nowhere we didn’t want to see and life road tripping around Australian was a fantasy we were determined to see through.
 Things worked out differently when we got here though, and after buying a faulty camper van (you can read about that here) and having our hopes knocked somewhat, we decided to buy a Honda CRV 4×4 instead.
-This was hands down the best decision we could have made.
-It’s more inconspicuous, we don’t have any problem parking it and we have been able to hit up the free campsites that require a bit of off-roading to get to.

-SUV camping simply gives you flexibility.
+Being able to camp in your car simply gives you flexibility.
 It becomes a 2-in-1 vehicle where you now have the option to just pack some stuff and head out to where ever you want to go.
 Whether it be a weekend trip just a few miles up the road or a much bigger, long-term trip, it’s so exciting to be able to go.
 It’s warmer and more secure than a tent and surprisingly not too tricky to turn into a camper!

-How we built our Honda CRV bed
+How we built our Honda SUV bed platform

-With neither of us having any experience in making anything, we knew it would have to be a simple and easy folding sleeping platform for the car.
+With neither of us having any experience in making anything, we knew it would have to be a simple and easy sleeping platform for the car.
 As the back seats in our Honda CRV (2004 Sport model) didn’t fold flat, we had to have to work around that.
-We didn’t want to take the seats out because we liked the idea of having it as a normal car as well, so we had to design the bed to fold fully into the boot space.
+We didn’t want to take the seats out because we liked the idea of having it like a normal car as well, so we had to design the bed to fold fully into the boot space.
 As we were travelling at the time we made the bed, we actually built it in the car park of the local hardware store.
 This was perfect as they could cut the wood to size and we could easily get things amended as we went along.
 So here are the steps to building a car sleeping platform.

 The Honda CRV camper design in a nutshell

-The base of the bed is made from 3 sheets of sturdy plywood connected together by hinges to make it a foldable.
+The base of the bed is made from 3 sheets of sturdy plywood connected together by hinges to make it foldable.
 Sheet 1 covers the area of the boot, sheet 2 goes over the back seats and rests on them once folded down, and sheet 3 covers the space over the passenger footwells.
 The piece covering the boot space has 4 fixed legs to support it and the piece that goes over the footwell as 2 legs on hinges to support the other end and so they can be folded flat too.
 I believe this Honda CRV bed could also be used to convert most other SUVs into a camper as well.
 Just be sure to take all the measurements to make sure it fits!

 Tools you’ll need